murafba/Cryptography-Lecture/README.md

 # Cryptography-Lecture
+Language: Java OOP

+## English Version
-This repository contains the source code that I created from the cryptography lecture at Sriwijaya University.
+This repository contains the source code that I created from the lesson cryptography lecture at Sriwijaya University.
 Moreover, there are also cryptography materials that I learn from various sources beside the lecture.

-  ### First Lesson:
+  ### First Lesson: Caesar Cipher (src/caesarCipher)
   Creating the source code of Caesar Cipher with 256 ASCII key, shifting to 3 characters
   #### Class Encrypt.java
   This class turns a plain text into a cipher text